bwang1008/TMCompiler/README.md

 cmake -S .. -B .
 make
 ```
-This downloads the git repo from Github, creates and populates a `build` directory, and then finally compiles the source code in the project to generate two executables.
+This downloads the git repository from Github, creates and populates a `build` directory, and then finally compiles the source code in the project to generate two executables.
 3. Type `ls` in the terminal and ensure there are two executables named `compile` and `simulate`.

 ## Running the Project